-Every month island rangers, Emma Craig and Jono Carpenter, provide an update on what has been happening on the island, below is the current report.
+Every month the Island Ranger, Jo Skyrme, provides an update on what has been happening on the island, below is the current report.

 If you would like to get the Ranger Report automatically emailed to you every month, just let us know.